 |---|---|

-listAgents | List all servers with status, health metrics, OS info, and IP addresses |
+listAgents | List all servers with status, health, OS, IP |

-agentInfo | Get detailed information about a specific server |
+agentInfo | Detailed info for a single server |

-runTask | Execute a skill-based task on a server (requires target, skill, instruction) |
+runTask | Execute a skill-based task on a server |

-getTaskStatus | Check status and result of a task by its ID |
+getTaskStatus | Check task status and result |

-getTaskHistory | View recent tasks for a server |
+getTaskHistory | Recent tasks for a server |

 approveAgent | Approve a pending agent enrollment |

-listSkills | List all skills available in your account |
+listSkills | List skills available in your account |

-agentSkills | List skills assigned to a specific server |
+agentSkills | Skills assigned to a specific server |

-getSecurity | View security audit findings for a server |
+getSecurity | Security audit findings for a server |

-getInventory | View system inventory (packages, services, containers) |
+getInventory | System inventory (packages, services, containers) |

 runSecurityAudit | Start a security audit on a server |